Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Švejk si mezitím prohlížel číslo na ručnici a ozval se: „4268!
 Takový číslo měla jedna lokomotiva v Pečkách na dráze na šestnácté koleji.
 Měli ji odtáhnout do depot v Lysý nad Labem, ku správě, ale vono to tak lehce nešlo, poněvadž, pane šikovateli, ten strojvůdce, který ji tam měl odtáhnout, měl velmi špatnou paměť na čísla.

-Klokoty is mentioned by Offiziersdiener Baloun who went there on a pilgrimage trip to beg the Lord to relieve him from his voracity.
+is mentioned by Offiziersdiener Baloun, who went there on a pilgrimage to beg the Lord to relieve him of his voracity.

 Background

-Klokoty is a pilgrimage site a short walk west of Tábor.
-Klokoty is now part of the city district.
+is a pilgrimage site a short walk west of Tábor.
+Klokoty is now part of the city.

 Quote(s) from the novel